pietromas/smcs-thesis/README.md

 # Sequential model confidence sets and new horizons

-Code to reproduce the simulation studies and figures of the MSc thesis *Sequential Model Confidence Sets and New Horizons*, ETH Zurich.
+Code to reproduce the simulation studies and figures of the MSc thesis *Sequential model confidence sets and new horizons*, ETH Zurich.

 ## Requirements